-- Take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place). - Provide advice and support to other staff on child welfare, safeguarding and child protection matters. - Take part in strategy discussions and inter-agency meetings, and/or support other staff to do so. - Contribute to the assessment of children, and/or support other staff to do so. - During term time, be available during school hours for staff to discuss any safeguarding concerns. - Arrange, alongside the school, adequate and appropriate cover for any activities outside of school hours or terms. - Refer cases:

-To CSCS where abuse and neglect are suspected, and support staff who make referrals to CSCS.

-To the Channel programme where radicalisation concerns arise, and support staff who make referrals to the Channel programme.

-To the DBS where a person is dismissed or has left due to harm, or risk of harm, to a child.

-To the police where a crime may have been committed, in line with the National Police Chiefs' Council (NPCC) guidance.

-- Act as a source of support, advice and expertise for all staff. - Act as a point of contact with the safeguarding partners.
+- Take lead responsibility for safeguarding and child protection (including online safety and have robust oversight of the filtering and monitoring systems and processes in place). - Provide advice and support to other staff on child welfare, safeguarding and child protection matters. - Take part in strategy discussions and inter-agency meetings, and/or support other staff to do so. - Contribute to the assessment of children, and/or support other staff to do so. - During term time, be available during school hours for staff to discuss any safeguarding concerns. - Arrange, alongside the school, adequate and appropriate cover for any activities outside of school hours or terms. - Refer cases: - To CSCS where abuse and neglect are suspected, and support staff who make referrals to CSCS. - To the Channel programme where radicalisation concerns arise, and support staff who make referrals to the Channel programme. - To the DBS where a person is dismissed or has left due to harm, or risk of harm, to a child.
+To the police where a crime may have been committed, in line with the National Police Chiefs' Council (NPCC) guidance. - Act as a source of support, advice and expertise for all staff. - Act as a point of contact with the safeguarding partners. - Liaise with the Head to inform them of issues, especially regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - Liaise with the deputy DSLs to ensure effective safeguarding outcomes. - Liaise with the case manager and the LA designated officers (LADOs) for child protection concerns in cases concerning staff. - Liaise with staff on matters of safety, safeguarding and welfare, including online and digital safety. - Liaise with staff when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically. - Liaise with the senior mental health lead and, where available, the mental health support team, where safeguarding concerns are linked to mental health. - Promote supportive engagement with parents in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances.